 With the advent of the Internet has come a new type of addiction behavior, namely internet gaming addiction.
-According to the University of Minnesota Duluth, an estimated 92 percent of children and 65 percent of college students play video games on a regular basis.
+According to a study by Iowa State University, an estimated 1 in 10 youth gamers have video game addiction.
 Of these numbers, anywhere from six to 15 percent have developed internet gaming addiction.

 While not everyone who plays online games will fall prey to internet gaming addiction, certain addictive elements of gaming may appeal to those most susceptible.
 As humans have certain fundamentals as far as feeling whole and fulfilled goes, people who get caught up in internet gaming addiction use gaming as a source for meeting these needs.

 The win-lose aspect of gaming in general introduces a reward element that may be lacking in a person’s daily life.
 With gaming, the reward element is offered up in increments along the way, which works to drive ongoing game play.
 A certain degree of unpredictability in terms of reward offerings also feeds into the gaming cycle.

 With today’s technological advancements, internet gaming behavior can extend well past the desktop computer environment with mobile phones and Smart Pads able to go anywhere and everywhere.
 This accessibility element exposes more people to internet gaming, allows more time for game play and also introduces gaming behaviors into settings that otherwise would be devoted to other types of activities.

 With multiplayer role-playing games in particular, the social element that exists within these gaming environments carry an especially high risk for developing internet gaming addiction.
 According to the Journal of Psychology Research & Behavior Management, social factors, such as chatting, working as a team and forming new relationships can blur the lines between real-world social networks and virtual networks over time.
 For someone already susceptible to addictive tendencies in general, these conditions can easily set the stage for internet gaming addiction to take hold.